My Morning Jacket close out their 2025 summer tour in a big way at Hollywood Palladium, Santa Barbara Bowl & Greek Theatre Berkeley

 “That’s when I kind of lost it, and it was ugly and not cool,” he told Rolling Stone last summer about his struggles.
 “I didn’t want to be in front of people, which is weird because I spent half of my life doing that.”

-So when Patton made his first appearance onstage several months later in December with Mr. Bungle touring South America, there was a sense of relief that the 55-year-old was finally in a better place and back on track.
-Then came a spring tour announcement at the beginning of this year, which only offered further evidence that he was ready to make up for lost time on an 11-date run with labelmates Melvins and Spotlights that included a sold-out showing at the Hollywood Palladium last Thursday.
+So when Patton made his first appearance onstage a few months later with Mr. Bungle touring in South America, there was a sense of relief that the 55-year-old was finally in a better place and back on track.
+Then came a spring tour announcement at the beginning of this year, offering further evidence that he was ready to make up for lost time on an 11-date run on the West Coast with labelmates Melvins and Spotlights that included a sold-out showing at the Hollywood Palladium last Thursday.

 No further indication of that was necessary less than a minute into Mr. Bungle’s performance, as one crowd surfer after another came crashing into the photographer’s pit at the front of the stage and into multiple pairs of arms from the venue’s security team.
 And while the conditions for those of us on the photo list weren’t totally ideal given that we were only allowed to capture Mr. Bungle’s first two songs (plus unexpectedly dodge numerous horizontal bodies), it was quite a way to cover live music for the first time since being sidelined with a ruptured Achilles tendon.